 - Donations to approve charitable organizations and the Government.

-- Exchange of sale of land according with Agricultural law.
+- Exchange of sale of land according with Agricultural Land Law.

 - Gifts to family companies.
 This is exempt only if the shareholders of the company are and continue to be members of the donor’s family for at least five years.

 - Gifts from family companies to their shareholders.
-The company must purchase the property from the first place, by the way of gift in order for the except to be valid.
-In addition if the shareholder disposes the property by the company throughout the next three years from the gift date the exception will not be valid.
+The company must had also acquired the property via a donation.
+In addition, if the shareholder disposes the property in question throughout the next three years from the gift date the exception will not be valid.